QUOPA/difInt/README.md

 # Variables and Constants
 * Variables

-A varible is a placeholder to get input value, and devined as follows.
+A varible is a placeholder to get input value, and defined as follows.
 ```c++
 DIFINT_VAR(C2);
 DIFINT_VAR_4(x, x2, x3, x4);